 Want to help us end racial profiling?

-We are building a team to train & support their communities take action to end discrimination by police.
+The Peer Advocacy Team trains & supports communities take action to end discrimination by police.

-- Have experienced discrimination or racial profiling by police
+- Have experienced discrimination or racial profiling by the police

-- Want to learn about civil and legal rights when stopped by police
+- Want to learn about civil and legal rights and build up strength to maintain respectful and harmless treatment when stopped by the police

 - Are willing to speak to others about your experiences